phitazero/phicalc/README.md

 ### Registers
 Registers (or `regs`) - integer variables of different purposes.
 Have variable size, here referred to as 'bitness'.

 Main register (`main reg`) - always shown, stores the results of all operations and acts as the first operand.
-If no operation is selected, numbers are entered into the `main reg`.
+If no operation is selected, digits are entered into the `main reg`.

 Input register (`input reg`) - shown when an operation is selected.
-If shown, numbers are entered into the `input reg`.
+If shown, digits are entered into the `input reg`.

 Extension register (`ext reg`) - shown only when non-zero.
 The higher part of the product of a multiplication is put into the `ext reg`.
 When the bitness is increased the `ext reg` gets merged with the `main reg`